jamesy0ung/macbookpro14_3-fedora/README.md

 # MacBookPro14,3 Fedora Setup

 This repository provides scripts and configuration files to aid in installing and configuring Fedora on a 2017 15-inch MacBook Pro (MacBookPro14,3).
-It leverages information from the Gentoo Wiki for similar MacBook Pro models and offers automated steps for configuring specific hardware.
+It leverages information from the Gentoo Wiki, adapted for Fedora 41.
+[Apple MacBook Pro 15-inch (2016, Intel, Four Thunderbolt 3 Ports)](https://wiki.gentoo.org/wiki/Apple_MacBook_Pro_15-inch_(2016,_Intel,_Four_Thunderbolt_3_Ports))

 ## GPU